FranciscoVictor/accounts-facebook-ddp/README.md

-#Accounts-Facebook-ddp
+#accounts-Facebook-ddp

-Modification of meteor core package accounts-facebook so that mobile clients can log in with oauth.
+Modification of Meteor's [accounts-facebook](https://github.com/meteor/meteor/tree/devel/packages/accounts-facebook) package so that mobile DDP clients can log in with OAuth.

-Add with:
+This version is based on [jasper-lu](github.com/jasper-lu)'s work but with slight modifications to allow the request of the logged user's information

+In case you are already using meteor's accounts-facebook, first remove it using:

+    meteor remove accounts-facebook

+Then add this package by using:

-    meteor add jasperlu:accounts-facebook-ddp
+    meteor add franciscovictor:accounts-facebook-ddp

-This packages is needed to implement login with OAuth for mobile ddp clients.
+This package work in pair with [facebook-ddp](github.com/FranciscoVictor/facebook-ddp), so you only need to add one, as shown above.